laravel/docs/mix.md

 <a name="react"></a>
 ### React

-Mix can automatically install the Babel plug-ins necessary for React support.
+Mix can automatically install the Babel plugins necessary for React support.
 To get started, replace your `mix.js()` call with `mix.react()`:

     mix.react('resources/js/app.jsx', 'public/js');

-Behind the scenes, Mix will download and include the appropriate `babel-preset-react` Babel plug-in.
+Behind the scenes, Mix will download and include the appropriate `babel-preset-react` Babel plugin.

 <a name="vanilla-js"></a>
 ### Vanilla JS